johnandrea/draw-dna-matches/README.md

 ## Input

 The input is a GEDCOM file exported from a genealogy program.
 The key is that the DNA matches are marked in a custom event whose name is an input option.
 The match cM value will be extracted if found in that event's note field and will be displayed below the person's name.
 The cM value in the note can be given as only a single number, or else it must be a number followed by cM.
-Such as "62", "123cm", "text 123 cm", "1,234 cM", etc. However "text 321 text" will not match.
+Such as "62 cM", "123cm", "text 123 cm", "1,234 cM", etc. However "text 321 text" will not match.

 An example of a relevant portion of the input file: